 In our school we recognise that when a child has a social worker, it is an indicator that the child is more at risk than most pupils.
 This may mean that they more vulnerable to further harm, as well as facing educational barriers to attendance, learning, behaviour and poor mental health.
 We take these needs into account when making plans to support pupils who have a social worker.

-Non-statutory guidance on promoting the education of children with a social worker contains further information on the roles and responsibilities of Virtual School heads: Virtual School Head roles for Children with a Social Worker include covering relevant issues through PHSE, British Values, e-safety, assemblies, approved visitors, etc.
+Non-statutory guidance on promoting the education of children with a social worker contains further information on the roles and responsibilities of Virtual School heads: Virtual School Head roles for Children with a Social Worker

 1.5 Curriculum